j10sanders/jonsjournal/src/pages/blog/2020-02-22-speeding-up-songs.md

 <br />
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gvzC8MmC850" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - I can't point out what sounds so bad about this one, but it's a sad song and it loses that feeling at a higher tempo.
 The emotion is drained from it somehow... this makes me think that maybe I need to chill with the speed controller sometimes.
 It's hard to define what makes a song sad, but this loses whatever that is.
-I'm not sure how that translates to speech.
+Maybe some emotions, such as sadness, are more fragile than others, and so get lost when the playback speed is adjusted?

 ------
 <br />

-If you have other theories or songs that don't fit these patterns and still sound like garbage, let me know.
-And maybe more interesting, I found that vibrato gets ruined when it's sped up with the sampling technique, but can anyone explain why?
+If you have other theories or songs that don't fit these patterns and still sound like garbage when you speed them up, let me know.
+Also, I found that vibrato gets ruined when it's sped up with the sampling technique, but can anyone explain why?
+Since the distance between two notes used in vibratto is essentially infinite, maybe we lose too many samples of the note changing, causing the 'buzzing' effect... something along those lines?
 Tweet me [@jonsjournals](https://twitter.com/jonsjournals).